How to Get to Vitosha by Bus

 All these can serve as start points for hikes in the lower parts of the mountains, including visits to Boyana Church and Dragalevski Monastery, and, if you are fit enough, you can even climb Vitosha from its foot up to the top in a day.

-Free Lidl Bus (only in Summer) – The so called “green line” is sponsored from the supermarket chain LIdl.
+Free Lidl Bus (only in Summer) – The so called “green line” is sponsored from the supermarket chain Lidl.
 Free buses are going to Vitosha Mountains during the weekends and the official holidays only.
 There are special shuttles only for mountain bikers and other buses for people who prefer to walk or hike:

 See our recommendations for the best hikes in Vitosha Mountains!